freeCodeCamp/guide/src/pages/linux/how-to-use-sftp-to-securely-transfer-files-with-a-remote-server/index.md

 ---
-title: How to Use Sftp to Securely Transfer Files with a Remote Server
+title: How to Use SFTP to Securely Transfer Files with a Remote Server
 ---
-## How to Use Sftp to Securely Transfer Files with a Remote Server
+## How to Use SFTP to Securely Transfer Files with a Remote Server

-This article is a quick tutorial on how to use Secure File Transfer Protocol to exhange files with a server.
+This article is a quick tutorial on how to use Secure File Transfer Protocol (SFTP) to exhange files with a server.
 This is useful for programming, as it allows you to code and test locally, and then send your work to the server when you are done.

 ### Testing SSH
 If you haven't already, test that you are able to SSH into the server.
-SFTP uses the SSH protocol, so if you are unable to SSH you probably won't be able to SFTP either.
+SFTP uses the Secure Shell (SSH) protocol, so if you are unable to SSH you probably won't be able to SFTP either.

 ```unix
 ssh your_username@hostname_or_ip_address